singh-man/books/crackingTheCoding/17_hard.md

 	ap_ -> ape
 	il_ -> ill

-Now, when we wantto know the wordsthat are one edit away from a word like ale, we look up \_le, a_e, and al_ in the hash table.
+Now, when we want to know the wordsthat are one edit away from a word like ale, we look up \_le, a_e, and al_ in the hash table.

 The algorithm is otherwise essentially the same.
 ```java